Twenty-seventh Dynasty of Egypt

-The Twenty-seventh Dynasty of Egypt (notated Dynasty XXVII, alternatively 27th Dynasty or Dynasty 27), also known as the First Egyptian Satrapy (𐎸𐎭𐎼𐎠𐎹), was effectively a province (Satrapy) of the Achaemenid Persian Empire between 525 BC and 404 BC.
+The Twenty-seventh Dynasty of Egypt (notated Dynasty XXVII, alternatively 27th Dynasty or Dynasty 27), also known as the First Egyptian Satrapy (𐎸𐎭𐎼𐎠𐎹), was a satrapy of the Achaemenid Empire between 525 and 404 BC.
 It was founded by Cambyses II, the King of Persia, after the Battle of Pelusium (525 BC) and the Achaemenid conquest of Egypt, and his subsequent crowning as Pharaoh of Egypt.
 It was disestablished upon the rebellion and crowning of Amyrtaeus as Pharaoh.
 A second period of Achaemenid rule in Egypt occurred under the Thirty-first Dynasty of Egypt (343–332 BC).